STNyame/webfeed-project/Plan.md

 2. FeedPage

-- Decide on API.
+#- Decide on API.
-- Set up `useEffect` to call API
+#- Set up `useEffect` to call API
-  - do axios request to API
+#- do axios request to API
-  - STOP: console.log the data of the response to know what we are getting from the API
+#- STOP: console.log the data of the response to know what we are getting from the API
-- Set up `useState` to store this data.
+#- Set up `useState` to store this data.
 Set it to state
-- After setting it to state, console.log the state.
-See that it changes from empty at the beginning to having some data on the next render
+#- After setting it to state, console.log the state.
+See that it changes from empty at the beginning to having some data on #the next render
-- Once you see the data in your state: **Render it!**
+#- Once you see the data in your state: **Render it!**

-- Create presentational component to render our posts
+#- Create presentational component to render our posts

 **Commit and push, feed done**